uestc-cyberlab/gpu_kernel_hijack/README.md

 ![GPU1](https://github.com/uestc-cyberlab/gpu_kernel_hijack/blob/main/images/reference.png)

-(2) Step 2: Compile the attack tool and generate a disguised CUDA kernel loading API (image_hijack.so).
+(2) Step 2: Compile the attack tool and generate a disguised CUDA kernel loading API (**cuModuleLoad()**).
 In the disguised API, we implant a Trojan into the hijacked kernel.
+In addition, we package the disguised API into a dynamic link library (image_hijack.so).

 ```
 cd /POC/hijack_tool
 make
 ```

-(3) Step 3: Manipulate the invocation mechanism of the dynamic link library (DLL), and preload the malicious API to replace the legitimate one (**cuModuleLoad()**)
+(3) Step 3: Manipulate the invocation mechanism of the dynamic link library (DLL), and preload the malicious API to replace the legitimate API call.

 ​	(3.1) Manipulate the DLL preloading environment variable (LD_PRELOAD), or